okohll/abdocs/content/docs/security-and-compliance/security-features/users/user_troubleshooting.md

 Here are a few things you can do and check to help them get back in.

 ## Precursor
 Firstly, if anyone reports login issues, make absolutely sure that it is really them requesting help.
-There are unfortunately an increasing number of ways that malicious people try to gain access to systems, so have a process to check.*
+There are unfortunately an increasing number of ways that malicious people try to gain access to systems*, so have a process to check.

 ## Initial Checks
 ### Username and password checks